 When a California family law judge assigns child support payments as part of a divorce or family law dispute, the obligations of the payer must be met without fail.
 If the regular income of the payer is not satisfactory to meet the payment requirements, it is possible to use the funds in a family trust to help pay child support as well.

-Finances held within a trust can be distributed to named beneficiaries annually, placing a certain amount of finances from the trust into their personal accounts once a year.
-In such a situation, if the beneficiary is expected to pay child support, the annual trust money is seen as income.
-Therefore, it can and should be used to pay support when necessary.
+Trusts can be distributed to named beneficiaries annually – this places finances from the trust into the beneficiary’s personal accounts annually.
+If the beneficiary of a trust pays child support, the annual trust money is seen as income, so it can and should be used to pay support when necessary.

 In other situations, a trust can be setup to give all the funds within it to a name executor or beneficiary at once.
 Such a spendthrift trust is not immune to being used for child support.
 The person who receives the money from a spendthrift trust is meant to use it responsibly, which would include setting aside enough to meet foreseeable support payments.